Replaces elements on the current page with matching elements from a server response or HTML string.

 How to scroll after the new fragment was rendered.

-See scroll option for a list of allowed values.
+See scrolling for a list of allowed values.

 Whether to save scroll positions before updating the fragment.